kite-sdk/kite/kite-data/src/site/markdown/guide.md

             .build()
         ).build()

-The order in which you define partition functions is important.
+The order in which you add partition functions is important.
 This controls the way the data is physically partitioned in certain implementations of the Data APIs.
 Depending on the implementation, this can drastically change the execution speed of data access by different methods.